 What reporting options do I have?

-Unrestricted Reporting - This option is recommended for victims of sexual assault who desire an official law enforcement investigation.
+Military victims have two reporting options (Restricted and Unrestricted Reporting).
+Restricted Reporting - allows a sexual assault victim to confidentially disclose the details of his or her assault to specified individuals, receive medical treatment, counseling, and assignment of a SARC and SAPR VA, without triggering command notification or law enforcement investigation.
+Unrestricted Reporting - this option is recommended for victims of sexual assault who desire an official law enforcement investigation and command notification.
 The same support services (medical, counseling, forensic exam) are afforded to victims who chose this option as well as advocacy.
-When selecting unrestricted reporting, victims should use current reporting channels, (UVA, Chain of Command (COC), healthcare personnel, law enforcement, SARC or SAPR VA).
+When selecting unrestricted reporting, victims should report to the UVA, chain of command, healthcare personnel, law enforcement or SARC.
 Details regarding the incident will be limited to only those personnel who have a legitimate need to know.
-Please report all sexual assaults to your SAPR VA or SARC.
+To ensure maximum confidentiality, please report all sexual assaults to your SAPR VA or SARC.

 Civilian victims have the option of making an unrestricted report and seek confidential response and care via the SAPR Program Manager, Installation SARC, SAPR VA or at the local Rape Crisis Center.

 If you or someone you know has been sexually assaulted, please call the MSC SAPR 24/7 hour crisis helpline at (757) 803-4530 or the DoD SAFE Helpline at (877) 995-5247.
 You may also access the DoD SAFE Helpline via the web at safehelpline.org.
 A trained SAPR VA will be assigned to you help you.
 The advocate will provide you with the information you need, explain to you the required procedures, assist you throughout the course of the process and answer your questions.